JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 ```

-## Context-dependent expressions versus functions
+## Column-independent operations versus functions

-When discussing context dependent expressions it is important to remember
+When discussing column-independent operations it is important to remember
 that operation specification syntax allows you to pass a function (without
 source and target column names), in which case such a function gets passed a
 `SubDataFrame` that represents a group in a `GroupedDataFrame`.
 Here is an
-example:
+example comparing column-independent operation and a function:

 ```jldoctest sac
 julia> combine(gdf, nrow, x -> nrow(x))